bernardo-heberle/dcnl_ml_predicting_detox_outcomes/README.md

-### Code used for the analysis in Paper: Using machine learning to identify poor detoxification treatment outcome estimated by cocaine withdrawal syndrome severity
+### Code used for the Machiune Learning Analyses in the Peer-Reviewed Article Titled: "Using machine learning to identify poor detoxification treatment outcome estimated by cocaine withdrawal syndrome severity".

 ### DOI: XXX